Simon994/sei-project-3/README.md

 ```

 We also built a user model (see below), which is referenced by the location model above.
+The userSchema below includes a property with a key `isLocal`.
+Its value is set to `true` when a user registers as a Contributor (a step which requires them to provide a biography).
+When logged in and `isLocal = true`, the user can view their personal profile.
+They can also create and delete locations, for other users to view and comment on.

 ``` javascript
 const userSchema = new mongoose.Schema({